 George III (1760-1820) died on 29 January 1820, he had been deemed incapable of ruling the country since 1811.
 Since then, his son, now George IV (1820-1830), had reigned as Regent and for his Coronation, his estranged Queen Caroline (1768-1821), was brought to England.
 She arrived in Dover on 5 June 1820 having crossed the Channel aboard the Prince Leopold, a Fector Packet sailing-ship under Master William Rogers.
 The Queen was given a tumultuous welcome plus a royal salute from the commandant of the garrison as well as a guard of honour!
 George IV, was furious and although by the following year the Queen was dead, as a form of retaliation the government gave the packet service contract to the Post Office.
 They introduced the Arrow and the Dasher, both wooden paddle steamers neither of which were built in Dover.
 The 149 gross ton Arrow had been built by William Elias Evans of Rotherhithe and the 130 gross ton Dasher by W Paterson, also of Rotherhithe.
 The Post Office added to their fleet the second-hand sailing ships Aukland, Eclipse, Chichester, King George I and the Lord Duncan.
 The 384ton Eclipse had been built by the King shipyard and bought by the Post Office for £1,400.
 The last three were 60 to 70 ton Dover built sloops.

 The 1820s saw a growth in the number of shipbuilders and associated professions who could still make a living such that they were still major businesses in Dover.
 By 1824 shipbuilders consisted of Richard Bromley of Fisherman’s Row, John Divine of Bakers Lane, James Duke (1791-1882) off South Pier and Kiazer Thornton of Snargate Street.
-The long time establishments of John Gilbee and James Johnson, who also made sails were thriving.
+The long time establishments of John Gilbee (1742-1815) and James Johnson (c1760-1824), who was part of a sail making family, were thriving.
 Both establishments were on Snargate over Sluice now Union Street and again the long time established John Freeman firm along with William Hedgecock’s business (see above), Hubbard and Clark and Henry Pilcher all on Beach Street next to Shakespeare Beach were also making a living.

 The poor state of Dover’s harbour was due to neglect during the Wars, exacerbated by debt repayments from works that had been carried out.
 The Dover Harbour Commissioners’ main source of income was from tonnage dues and these, due to falling in trade had declined year on year since the end of the War.
 In 1820, Sir Henry Chudleigh Oxenden (1795-1889), the Harbour Commission’s Managing Commissioner loaned £4,500 and in June 1822 £1,500.
 Later he loaned a further £2,500, all at 4% interest, but this was of little help.
 The Harbour Commission therefore appealed to Parliament who set up a Committee on Foreign Trade to assess the situation.
 The Harbour Commissioners put forward an excellent case centring on increasing grants and, perhaps, the percentage tonnage dues paid.
 The Committee’s response, however, was the opposite of what the town had hoped.
 Their report stated that due to the fall in trade it would be unfair to increase tonnage dues and therefore decreased them adding that in their opinion the fall in trade was a temporary problem.
 As for grants, they said that when trade increased, the amount of money from tonnage dues would increase so saw little point in providing grants.